Free & Open

 Interface map

-Understand the top bar, synth surface, Melody Grid, drums, bass, mixer, arrangement, and exports.
+Understand the top bar, synth surface, free Pattern A Melody Grid workflow, drums, bass, sampler, arrangement, and PRO exports.

 Ways to make sound